ShacharHarshuv/open-ear/README.md

 The easiest way to contribute to OpenEar is creating some new exercises on the existing infra.
 To contribute follow the following steps.

-1. Fork the repository
+* Fork the repository
-2. Open the repository root
+* Open the repository root
-3. Download and install node at https://nodejs.org/en/download/ (If not already installed)
+* Download and install node at https://nodejs.org/en/download/ (If not already installed)
-4. Open nodejs directory
-5. Install ionic globally by running `npm i ionic -g`
+* Install ionic globally by running `npm i @ionic/cli -g`
-6. Install yarn globally by running `npm install --global yarn` (If not already installed)
+* Install yarn globally by running `npm install --global yarn` (If not already installed)
-7. At the repository root directory Run `yarn`
+* At the repository root directory Run `yarn`
-8. Run `yarn start`
+* Run `yarn start`
-9. App should be served in the browser!
+* App should be served in the browser!

 To implement new exercises, you need to write a class that implements `Exercise.IExercise` interface.
 See examples in src/app/exercise/exercises.
 After implementing this class you will need to add it to `ExerciseService#_exerciseList`.